softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 # Chess Tips

 This is a collection of tips that the TAs have compiled for solving common problems.
+# General - all phases

+## I don't have enough GitHub commits to pass the autograder

+Try to avoid this by following these rules of thumb:
+1. **Work in small chunks.** One common mistake is only committing when you hit a big milestone, like passing an entire test file - this is a sign that you could break the problem into smaller pieces.
+Commit when you hit small milestones, like finishing a function or passing a test.
+2. **Always set a clear goal for your next commit.** Something like "pass this test" or "create this piece of logic."
+Let the flow of regular commits drive your development process.
+3. Commits should **represent your changes in one short sentence.** If your commits are feeling hard to articulate because you don't remember all the things you changed, that's a good indicator that you should be committing more often.
+4. **Start working early.** The autograder has a requirement for number of days, so it'll flag you if you do everything on the same day.

+If you turn in your code without enough commits, the autograder will let you know that you need TA approval.
+We recommend that you bring your number of commits up to the required amount before coming in.
+You can make further changes to your code by focusing on code quality and organization: analyze your program structure and work on applying principles you're learning in class, like decomposition, abstraction, and encapsulation.

 # Phase 0 - Chess moves